Compatible with

 9 tools over the Model Context Protocol.
 Works with Claude Code, Cursor, Windsurf, Antigravity, and more.

-MCP Server docs →Install
+MCP Server docs →Web UI

 Install, initialize, and connect your AI.